Jonas-July/Deoxys-II/README.md

 This is an implementation of the Deoxys-II algorithm described in `deoxys_v143.pdf`.

+# Usage

+The build step requires the GCC compiler.

+- Run `./build` to build the tests
+- Run `./test` to run the tests

 # Goals

 The goal of this exercise is a working implementation of the Deoxys-II-256-128 cipher.
 Since there is a current lack of test samples, successful en- and decryption would meet the goal.